No items found.

 3. What they could give up to do it

-Take, for example, Pearce’s heroine in Dear Mrs Bird, the first book in The Emmy Lake Chronicles.
+Take, for example, AJ Pearce’s heroine in Dear Mrs. Bird, the first book in the Emmy Lake Chronicles.
 Pearce needed to know why she’s compelled to support women who send letters to her magazine.
 Crucially, Pearce also explored why she considered herself qualified to help.

 Pearce dug into her character’s family history to find where she got her convictions and confidence.
-That way, not only did Pearce understand that character better, she also gained new ones!
-And the best part is, they all felt like real characters.
+That way, not only did Pearce understand that character better, she also gained new characters!
+And the best part is, they all felt like real people.

 Start in the middle for intensive character development